Isbah-Rani-Abbasi/Isbah-Rani-Abbasi/README.md

 ## 🙋‍♀️ About Me

 I'm a software developer and problem-solver passionate about building efficient systems, automating workflows, and turning complex logic into clean, working code.
-When I's at the terminal, you'll find me working across systems programming, automation scripts, and database architecture.
+When I'm at the terminal, you'll find me working across systems programming, automation scripts, and database architecture.

 ### 🤝 Let's Collaborate!
 I'm actively looking to connect and collaborate with developers, engineers, and creators who are interested in: